Getting started

 Consistent weeks

-This will make sure that every month has 6 weeks, even if outside days are not in the same month.
+This will ensure that every month has 6 weeks, even if outside days are not in the same month.

 Custom parse format

-Some components like DateInput require custom parse format dayjs plugin.
+Some components like DateInput require the custom parse format dayjs plugin.
 You need to extend dayjs with this plugin before using components that require it.
-Note that it is usually done once in your application root file, so you don't need to do it every time you use component.
+Note that this is usually done once in your application root file, so you don't need to do it every time you use the component.

 Localization and server components